John Harvey | Head Coach

 Mark Jelks was hired as the University of Arkansas at Monticello’s assistant baseball coach in August of 2014.
 He came to UAM after a two-year stint as an assistant coach and recruiting coordinator at Great American Conference member Arkansas Tech University.

-Entering his tenth season as a coach, Jelks has tutored seven MLB draft selections, eight All-America award recipients, 12 All-Region honorees, 42 all-conference picks, four Rawlings Gold Glove winners, one Josh Willingham D2 MVP winner, three GAC Player of the Year recipients, two Josh Willingham D2 MVP Award semi-finalist, and two Brett Tomko D2 Pitcher of the Year semi-finalist.
+Entering into his 11th season as a coach, Jelks has tutored seven MLB draft selections, nine All-America award recipients, 16 All-Region honorees, 50 all-conference picks, four Rawlings Gold Glove winners, one Josh Willingham D2 MVP winner, three GAC Player of the Year recipients, one GAC Freshman of the Year winner, two Josh Willingham D2 MVP Award semi-finalist, and two Brett Tomko D2 Pitcher of the Year semi-finalist.

 Prior to joining the staff at Tech, Jelks served a short stint at the University of Central Arkansas as the director of baseball operations, in which he coordinated many of the behind-the-scenes aspects of the Bears baseball program.
 During his first season at UCA, the Bears finished with their best record in school history after moving to the Division I level.
 The Bears also reached the Southland Conference Tournament for the first time in school history that year.

-Jelks earned a bachelor’s degree in general studies from the University of the Ozarks in 2006, he and his wife Kelli had their first child Georgia Mae in August.
+Jelks earned a bachelor’s degree in general studies from the University of the Ozarks in 2006, he and his wife Kelli had their first child Georgia Mae in August of 2017.